 You may tend to forget how special you are and how important it is to tend to your own needs, especially now with the extra demands of the holidays.
 Sometimes it’s easy for all of us to neglect ourselves while we make time for everyone and everything else.

 Just think about the miracle of breathing.
 Of your heart beating.
 How your organs work so well together.
 Your body is an amazing and loving partner on your journey through life, giving you signals and signs about what it—and you—need.
-Think about how good your body feels after you exercise—how happy it is when you give it enough sleep, a massage, a long bath.
+Think about how good your body feels after you give it movement and how happy it is when you give it enough sleep, a soothing bath, nourishing food.

 Close your eyes.
 Go within and ask your body, “What do you need from me today so you will feel loved and well cared for?”
 Listen.
 Write down what you hear and make a point to give back to your body and honor what it needs from you today.